 A stream of experimental literature has focused on the study of public good game experiments with heterogeneity.
 For instance, the analysis of heterogeneous endowments has grown slowly but steadily since the seminal work of Chan et al. (1996, 1999), motivated by the research question of what is the effect of (re)distributing wealth unequally among members of a same group playing a public good game.
-The effect of integration and segregation, that is, how mixing experimental populations with different endowments affects social welfare, has been neglected in comparison.
+The effect of integration and segregation, that is, how mixing populations with different endowments will affects social welfare, has been neglected in comparison.
 In theory, the two research questions are similar, but they call for different experimental designs.
-First and foremost, in order to draw results on integration and segregation, a design is needed where subjects with both high and low endowments are observed both within heterogeneous and homogeneous groups.
-Instead, the literature on heterogeneity of endowments has systematically compared heterogeneous groups to homogeneous groups with either same average endowments (e.g. Isaac and Walker, 1988; Chan et al., 1996, 1999; Hofmeyr et al., 2007; Keser et al., 2014), or only low or high endowments (e.g. Cherry et al., 2005; Spiller et al., 2016).
+First and foremost, in order to draw results on integration and segregation, a design is needed where subjects with differing endowments are observed both within heterogeneous and homogeneous groups.
+Instead, the literature on heterogeneity of endowments has systematically compared heterogeneous groups to homogeneous groups with either same average endowments (e.g. Marwell and Ames, 1979; Isaac and Walker, 1988; Chan et al., 1996, 1999; Hofmeyr et al., 2007; Keser et al., 2014), or only low or high endowments (e.g. Cherry et al., 2005; Spiller et al., 2016).

-Second, the literature on heterogeneity only focuses on within-group differences in endowment (if any) - members of homogeneous groups not being exposed to any heterogeneity in endowment between groups.
-Importantly, this differs from the way real world groups interact: even in groups of only rich (poor) individuals, members know that society is more heterogeneous.
-Indeed, integration and segregation are phenomena that happen in contexts where the distribution of wealth is given and known a priori.
+Second, the literature on heterogeneity only focuses on within-group differences in endowment (if any); for instance, Spiller et al. (2016) find that richer subjects contribute less in proportion.
+Hence, members of homogeneous groups are never exposed to any heterogeneity in endowment outside of their group.
+Importantly, this differs from the context in which real world groups live: even in groups of only rich (poor) individuals, members know that society is heterogeneous.
+Indeed, integration and segregation are phenomena that happen in contexts where the distribution of wealth is ex ante given and observed.
 This dimension is lost in the control conditions (with homogeneous endowments) of previous experiments on heterogeneity in endowments: for instance, in a condition with all endowments equal to 20, subjects are not induced to feel poor, nor rich, as they do not know that other sessions/groups have higher or lower endowments.

 Hence, our experimental design includes two crucial features.
 First, we observe subjects with given endowments choosing individual contributions both when facing peers with the same endowment, and when facing peers with lower or higher endowment.
-Second, when subjects are assigned their endowment, they know what the other options were - in the previous literature, this is true only in hetereogenous groups, as no information was provided about the overall distribution in the experiment.
+Second, when subjects are assigned their endowment, they know what the other options are - something that in the previous literature is only true for hetereogenous groups.

-While our focus is on how integration (or lack thereof) affects contribution to public goods, the evidence we provide still represents a contribution to the literature on hetereogenous endowments in public good games.
+While our focus is on how integration (or lack thereof) affects contribution to public goods, the evidence we provide still represents a contribution to the existing research on hetereogenous endowments in public good games.
 Indeed, we verify whether heterogeneity affects choices because it implies interacting with people with different endowment, or whether the mere knowledge of one's relative position in the distribution of endowments has an effect, regardless of interaction.

-We consider our research question as orthogonal to the presence of non-linearities in the benefits from the public good (and hence to the existence of internal Nash equilibria).
-Indeed, it is true that early theoretical literature (Warr, 1983; Bergstrom et al., 1986) has established that redistribution between (only) contributing subjects does not affect, at the margin, predicted total contributions to the public good; but it is an established fact that subjects tend to contribute positive amounts even when, in linear public good games, it is a dominated strategy.
+We consider our research question as orthogonal to the analysis of redistribution in presence of non-linearities in the benefits from the public good (and hence to the existence of internal Nash equilibria).
+Indeed, it is true that early theoretical literature (Warr, 1983; Bergstrom et al., 1986) has established that redistribution between (only) contributing subjects does not affect, at the margin, predicted total contributions to the public good; but it is an established fact that subjects